eliranwong/AMD_iGPU_AI_Setup/README.md

 > ai Hi!

-Remarks: Ollama is set as the default backend, so you can use the `ai` or `aic` commands without specifying the backend.
+Remarks: Ollama is set as the default backend, so you can use the `ai` or `aic` commands without specifying the backend option.
 Run `ai -ec` to edit configurations.

 ## Test with Llama.cpp